openlayer-ai/templates/python/llms/openai-chatbot/README.md

 With this, every new commit you push is run against your tests on Openlayer in CI / CD.
 You can define your tests in the app and update them as your system evolves.

-Note that wrapping the OpenAI client with `OpenAIMonitor` enables tracing, tokens, and cost tracking in development mode as well.
+Note that wrapping the OpenAI client with the `trace_openai` function enables tracing, tokens, and cost tracking in development mode as well.